 The financial model developed assumes 100% equity.
 The base case was developed using a flat nickel price of US\$14,000/t Ni.
-Two other cases were prepared; one using a market consensus price of US\$16,800/t Ni and the other used the WM long term forecast of US\$26,450/t Ni.
-These two additional price forecasts represent upside scenarios.
+Another case was prepared; using a market consensus forecast price of US\$16,800/t Ni representing upside scenario.

 As shown in Table 1, the post taxation model for the base case at the ANP has a 4.2-year payback period with cumulative gross revenues of US\$5,970 million.
-The economic analysis indicates a post-tax NPV of US\$401million and an IRR of 20.1% using the base case forecast of US\$14,000/t Ni which increases to US\$1,906 million and 50.4% when using the long-term price forecast by WM of US\$26,450/t Ni.
+The economic analysis indicates a post-tax NPV of US\$401million and an IRR of 20.1% using the base case forecast of US\$14,000/t.